Betty Lou Beets: Execution

 Beets was executed by lethal injection at 6:18 pm CST on February 24, 2000, in the Huntsville Unit.
 She did not request a final meal, nor did she make a final statement.
 Beets was the second woman executed in the state after the reintroduction of the death penalty.
 At the time of the execution, she was 62 years old and had five children, nine grandchildren, and six great-grandchildren.
 Like most executed criminals, Beets was cremated after her death.
 Her ashes were scattered over her mother's grave.

 Media

-Betty Lou Beets' crimes were retold by her daughter, Shirley Furgala, as part of an episode of the TV series Evil Lives Here on September 13, 2020.
+Beets' crimes were described by her daughter, Shirley Furgala, as part of an episode of the TV series Evil Lives Here on September 13, 2020.